Tener/haskore-guide/doc/c.markdown

 	af = note' Af;  a = note' A;  as = note' As bf = note' Bf;  b = note' B;  bs = note' Bs

 It's clear we can create any note using these generators.
-Interestingly, `cs == df` in terms of pitch on the same octave.
+Interestingly, `cs == df`.

 ## [C Major](c_major.markdown)